-Graph 72: Satisfaction with doorstep collection - responses by municipality for 87% households on average across the city.
+Graph 71: Incidence of doorstep collection - responses by socioeconomic category for 87% households on average across the city.
 North Delhi and South Delhi Municipal Corporations registered a peak of households with access to doorstep collection services only twice a week, 15% and 22% respectively.
 No significant deviation was recorded across socio-economic categories.

-Graph 73: Satisfaction with doorstep collection - responses by socioeconomic category
+Graph 72: Satisfaction with doorstep collection - responses by municipality

 Doorstep collection also appeared to be reasonably timely.
 For virtually every household (99%), waste is collected at least twice weekly.
-Waste is instead collected daily in North and East Delhi Municipal Corporations for over 94% of households, and for over 73% of households in New Delhi Municipal Council and South Delhi Municipal Corporation - and
+Waste is instead collected daily in North and East Delhi Municipal Corporations for over 94% of households, and for over 73% of households in New Delhi Municipal Council and South Delhi Municipal Corporation - and residents from this area willing to pay more to improve the service, of which more than half are willing to spend Rs.
+31-50 and 10% up to Rs.
+51-100.
+A significantly high number of respondents (two thirds, which is 30% to 50% more than in other areas) also declared to be willing to pay to start a doorstep collection service wherever one is not available.
+This figure is possibly linked to the fact that North